Knockgraffon: History

 Won by his victorious arms, in conflicts and battles.

 Following the Anglo-Norman invasion of Ireland in 1169, the O’Sullivan chiefs were recognized as princes of the Eóganachta nation who enjoyed considerable independence from the over-lord of Munster, the MacCarthy Mor.
 In 1192, the O’Sullivan clan suffered a devastating defeat and was forced to surrender its territory to the Norman invaders.
 The entire tribe immigrated west to the stark mountains of Cork and Kerry.
 Adding insult to injury, the Normans constructed a large earthen mound surrounded by a wooden fence right on the sacred hill of Rath Fionn.
 Eventually, they also built a small stone castle near the motte.
 Donal Mor, the chief of the O’Sullivan clan when Knockgraffon was lost, was later assassinated by the MacCarthy Mor in 1214 to quell a movement among the Eoghanacht nation to restore the throne of Munster to the descendants of Fíngen.

-In 1998, the Knockgraffon motte was purchased by an O'Sullivan (Gary Brian Sullivan of Statesboro, Georgia, US) from its Norman-Irish owner (Donal Keating of Cahir, Ireland).
-It is the first time that Knockgraffon has been back in O'Sullivan possession for nearly 800 years.
 Other towns in the area include New Inn, County Tipperary.

-Marian Tobin one of the women who ran a safe house in Ireland during the Irish War of Independence and was known particularly for sheltering Dan Breen and Seán Treacy after the Soloheadbeg ambush was born in Knockgraffon.
+Marian Tobin, one of the women who ran a safe house in Ireland during the Irish War of Independence and was known particularly for sheltering Dan Breen and Seán Treacy after the Soloheadbeg ambush in 1919, was born in Knockgraffon.